nicktgr15/nicktgr15.github.io-src/content/Building-and-benchmarking-my-own-deep-learning-server.md

 ##### Power Consumption / Temperatures

-The power consumption of the server was tested using a power meter and the results are as follows:
+The power consumption of the server was tested using a power meter and the results were as follows:

 <table class="table table-striped">
 <thead>